 - Does the litter have a scent or an odd texture?
 Is there too much or too little litter in the litter box?
-(Cats are sensitive to textures and smells, try a new litter that is better suited for her senses.)
+(Cats are sensitive to textures and smells, try a new litter that is better suited for their senses.)

 Location, Location, Location

 Sometimes the root of your litter box problem can be as simple as its location.
 Have you recently moved your litter box?
 It could be that your cat is having a hard time remembering where it is… or he or she is unimpressed with the new location.
 Gently remind your cat where the litter box is and see if anything in the area is putting him or her off using the litter box.